SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

    WHERE ad.avg_demand = hlad.highest_avg_demand
    OR			 ad.avg_demand = hlad.lowest_avg_demand;
    ```
-### 3. The Average demand we had at different hours of that weekday throughout 2017:
+### 3. The Average demand at different hours of that weekday throughout 2017:
    ```sql
    WITH AvgDemand AS (
    SELECT